Fishmeal-free breakthrough for Skretting

 Skretting ARC, based in Stavanger, Norway, has devoted significant resources over the past 25 years to exploring the potential for alternative raw materials to replace traditional feed components while ensuring optimum fish growth and health.

 Progressive research in the early 2000s led to the identification of key micronutrients in the fishmeal profile that are essential to fish.
-The resultant MicroBalance concept has allowed Skretting to be increasingly flexible with feed formulations.
-The latest research is the culmination of decades of investigation, and sees the final piece of the fishmeal puzzle fall into place: with MicroBalance FLX, Skretting now has full flexibility over fishmeal inclusion in salmonid grower feeds.
+The resultant MicroBalance® concept has allowed Skretting to be increasingly flexible with feed formulations.
+The latest research is the culmination of decades of investigation, and sees the final piece of the puzzle fall into place: the MicroBalance circle for fishmeal in salmonid grower feed is now complete.

 “Through our research, we have detailed evidence proving salmonids can be fed with feeds that are devoid of fishmeal.
 This is very important knowledge that we will utilise to give us even more flexibility with regards to the composition of our commercial feeds,” says Dr Leo Nankervis, Team Leader Salmonid Nutrition at Skretting ARC.